Black Owned Clothing Company, Wrath Brand, Celebrates Skate And Punk Culture

 By Danielle Dorsey

-Black people are often excluded from alternative cultures like skateboarding and punk music, despite being trendsetters in both scenes.
-It’s an issue that Cleveland native Austin Oten set out to tackle with the release of his streetwear line Wrath.
-The brand launched in late May of this year and Oten hopes that it will prove to other skaters of colors that they have a place in the industry.
+When Cleveland native Austin Oten built Wrath Brand, he wanted to create a streetwear line outside of the norm that people of color, as well as others, could wear.
+The brand launched in late May of this year and Oten hopes that it will further prove to other skaters of color that they have a place in the industry.

 A recent graduate from historically Black Central State University, Oten told HBCUBuzz that his education motivated him to become an entrepreneur saying, “Central State was the best thing that happened in my young life.
 Taught me so many lessons inside and outside of the classroom.
 I learned how to carry myself no matter if I’m amongst friends or a room full of CEOs and that confidence is still here today.”

 Wrath’s first collection features t-shirts and hats emblazoned with the clothing line’s name in a gritty uppercase font.
-The t-shirts feature a saturated picture of the moon, perhaps suggesting the power behind the celestial body that overrules our oceans.
-Oten said he started the brand because of his passion for fashion and to be an inspiration to his son.
+The t-shirts feature a saturated picture of the moon.
+Oten, who started the brand because of his passion for fashion and to be an inspiration to his son, says that after running some focus groups for additional input on the design, he decided to add the moon to the word “Wrath” to give the logo some edge.

 According to Oten, this is only the beginning for the urban clothing brand.
 To check out their Spring collection visit wrathbrand.com.